-Clearly, for those who follow me here, almost every post in the past few months of blogging has been a song of Grass Root Soccer (GRS) project.
+Clearly, for those who follow me here, almost every post in the past few months of blogging has been a song of the Grass Root Soccer (GRS) project.
 This fun activity has been my favorite from other projects because it does not need a lot of resources to facilitate, besides human energy and time.
-Also GRS helped me to integrate with kids in my community so fast when I just got here that it made me not to be so much bored but instead interact with them.
-From another point of view, kids tend to enjoy GRS a lot because it is a lot of fun; soccer and of course a lot of energizers and cheer differentiate it from other trainings and activities as the kids do not just stay in a room and listen to a GRS coach but rather they are having fun while learning.
+Also, GRS helped me to integrate with kids in my community so fast when I just got here that it made me not to be so bored but instead interact with them.
+From another point of view, kids tend to enjoy GRS a lot because it is a lot of fun; soccer and of course a lot of energizers and cheer differentiate it from other training and activities as the kids do not just stay in a room and listen to a GRS coach but rather they are having fun while learning.

 GRS project has got eleven practices and also eleven topics/activities.
 Each activity is connected to one another meaning that it is a pass on information where topics has to recall from the past.
 Topics on GRS activities are: